According to the Chinese zodiac, 2017 was Year of the Rooster - but we’re inclined to suggest it’s also been the year of the smart speaker.

 Crucially, the microphone performance is notably better on this Echo.
 In our experience, not only is it more likely to understand your command but it’s also better at hearing commands in noisy environments.

-We don’t need to raise our voice to make ourselves understood with Echo 2, while the Echo at times requires child-scolding levels of shouting to respond to commands.
+We don’t need to raise our voice to make ourselves understood with the second-gen Echo, while the original at times requires child-scolding levels of shouting to respond to commands.
 And will most people hear Alexa’s voice more often than they play music?
 Possibly.

-The new Amazon Echo 2 is cheaper, looks smarter and is better at hearing your commands, but the sound quality remains so-so.
+The new Amazon Echo is cheaper, looks smarter and is better at hearing your commands than the original, but the sound quality remains so-so.